acampergue-camptocamp/blog-article-cicd/README.md

 ![Dependencies tree](./Build-dependencies-tree.png)

-Merging those two trees together allows us to know which Gitlab project depends on which other one and therefore, which downstream projects should be rebuild, after a successful build of a specific project
+Merging those two trees together allows us to know which Gitlab project depends on which other one and therefore, which downstream projects should be rebuilt, after a successful build of a specific project

 The Python program then adds or updates a file containing the list of the downstream projects to trigger after a build in every concerned projects it loops over.